wkentaro/gdown/README.md

 [![PyPi Version](https://img.shields.io/pypi/v/gdown.svg)](https://pypi.python.org/pypi/gdown)
 [![Travis Status](https://travis-ci.org/wkentaro/gdown.svg?branch=master)](https://travis-ci.org/wkentaro/gdown)

 Download a large file from Google Drive.

 If you use curl/wget, it fails with a large file because of the security warning from Google Drive.
+This python package solves that.

 ## Installation